smartops-aero/smartops-odoo-flight/flight_event/README.md

 ## Views

 The module adds new views to the flight form, including a matrix view for easily entering and viewing flight event times.

+## Key Features

+### Event Sequence Constraint

+The module enforces a constraint to ensure that event times are in the correct sequence for each time kind.
+This helps maintain data integrity and prevents logical errors in event recording.

+### Dynamic Event Time Matrix

+A custom widget (`FlightEventTimeMatrixField`) provides an intuitive interface for entering and viewing event times.
+It dynamically fetches time kinds and event codes, making it flexible and easy to use.

+### Automatic Phase Duration Calculation

+Phase durations are automatically calculated based on the recorded event times.
+This eliminates manual calculations and ensures accuracy.

+## Technical Notes

+- The module uses computed fields and constraints to ensure data consistency.
+- Custom JavaScript widgets are used for the event time matrix interface.

 ## Extending the Module